OUR MISSION

 What differentiates ChemClarity?

-Our AI-driven diagnostic assistant combines data from EPA and CDC databases to perform the analysis for non-scientists.
+Our AI-driven tool combines data from EPA and CDC databases to perform the analysis for non-scientists.

-Our diagnostic assistant categorizes chemicals by symptoms/illnesses/body systems and by chemical ingredient/product/product family.
+Our tool categorizes chemicals by symptoms/illnesses/body systems and by chemical ingredient/product/product family.

 Our goal is to eliminate the sources of chemicals, to remove them quickly from patients & buildings.